keithgroup/mbGDML/README.md

 [Many-body GDML (mbGDML)](https://github.com/keithgroup/mbGDML), is a route for GDML size-transferable potentials by using GDML to learn *n*-body interactions for use in a many-body expansion approach.
 Every aspect of the process from preparing energy+gradient calculations, creating data sets, training GDML models, and making predictions is taken care of in this user-friendly Python package.

-**Disclaimer**: This package is still under active development and is not ready for production.
+**Disclaimer**: This package is still under active development and is not suitable for production.

 # Features